 - Once a subject has been entered in the longitudinal portion of the study, DCC will provide a study binder that contains all manifests needed throughout the study. - 2.
 A manifest (laminated sheet with adhesive stickers for labeling of biological samples/slides) is used to label the study collected sample tubes/slides.
 All fields on the top of the form must be completed, ie collection date, staff initials, visit type, ship date.
-At the time of shipment of the biological samples to the corresponding repository (Rutgers, Fisher) please make a copy of the completed manifest and send electronically (scan password protect pdf) to the DCC saber-crf-submit@umich.edu so the DCC can enter the information on the manifest into the database. - 3.
+Effective Feb 2016 with the activation of the CFLD LINK database the step below is no longer necessary. the time of shipment of the biological samples to the corresponding repository (Rutgers, Fisher) please make a copy of the completed manifest and send electronically (scan password protect pdf) to the DCC saber orf-submit@umich.edu so the DCC can enter the information on the manifest into the database. - 3.
 Manifest labels should be placed vertically on cryovials to allow easy scanning by repository.